carpentries-incubator/python-business/index.md

   <img src="../pic/nyan.gif" height="100px" title="cat">
 </p>

+### Welcome
+This workshop is designed to help you (business students) go through some basic Python programming skills. <br>
+Many of you are Excel experts.
+In this workshop, you will learn how to deal with table-like data in Python, without a graphical interface. <br>
+The workshop covers a lot of materials.
+So don't worry if you can't remember everything in the end.
+We will help you go through the material once, and you can always review the website in the future.

 > ## Prerequisites
 >
 > Learners need to understand the concepts of files and directories